maxlandon/wiregost/server/ghosts/README.md

 - `ghosts/linux/ghost.go`

 You will notice in the code that all types are called `Ghost`.
-That is not an issue though, because Go knowns these types are different because they belong to a different package.
+That is not an issue though, because Go knowns these types are different as they belong to different packages.
 They also embed the `generic.Ghost` type, so that they automatically provide generic methods such as filesystem manipulation.

-In each of these packages, we will define server-side methods for executing functions on the remote ghost implant.
+In each of these packages, we will define OS-specific server-side methods for executing functions on the remote ghost implant.

 ### Details on each implant type